EchoMAV/docs/docs/echopilot_carrier_pinout.md

 6        | Pwr            | GND         | GND

 #### USB3_2 (J24)
-This connector provides a USB3 SS connection to the Jetson, via a TUSB8042 hub.
-Note that 1uF capacitors are placed near the connector on the SS Tx+ and TX- lines.
+This connector provides a USB3 SuperSpeed connection to the Jetson, via a TUSB8042 hub.
+Note that 1uF capacitors are placed near the connector on the Tx+ and TX- lines.

 Connector: J24, Part Number: SM10B-GHS-TB(LF)(SN)
 Mating Connector: GHR-10V-S